Unfortunately, at this time, orders must be placed online and shipped to you.

 If you would like your order canceled and it has not shipped out yet, please email us

-Let us know immediately if you have not received your order and we’ll start a trace with Canada Post to locate your package.
+Let us know immediately if you have not received your order and we’ll start a trace with our shipping company to locate your package.

 No, no exceptions to this